modestotech/BookScraper/README.md

 | 40           | 15,808 ms      |
 | 80           | 15,274 ms      |

-> It's important that this service always gets a thread.
-Sometimes this didn't happen so the cancellation token wasn't called.
-I solved this by telling .NET that it's a long-running task and removed awaits from the while loop so that it's never released, probably not 100% safe, but apparently .NET should give these preference.
+> It's important that `QueueMonitor` always gets a thread as this service has the responsibility to invoke Cancel on the token.
+At first, sometimes this didn't happen or took a long time.
+> I solved this by telling .NET to use a dedicated thread (by setting `TaskCreationOptions.LongRunning`) and used a syncronous wait (`Thread.Sleep` inside the `while` loop) to not release the thread once it has started.

-I added a lock for writing files, as it may happen that two threads start to process the same file (in the beginning several threads can pick up the base `index.html` before it has been inserted in the dictionary of finished files).
+I added a semaphore for writing files, as it happened that two threads started to process the same file (in the beginning several threads can pick up the base `index.html` before it has been inserted in the dictionary of finished files).
 This restriction doesn't seem to affect the performance too much when testing.

+My first thought was something like the flowchart below, which I made before starting the assignment, to get a grasp of the stages.
+It worked for the one-thread scenario, but for the threaded scenario I opted for a queue-based solution.
+I leave it here either way, as it's conceptually accurate although it's not showing the threading logic.

 #### Flowchart
 ```mermaid